Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/getting-started/installing-optifine.md

 Once found, click **mirror**.
 Now click the **download** button to download your OptiFine jar file.

-Remember where you have kept your **.jar** file, and continue to Prism Launcher.
+Remember where you have kept your **.jar** file, and continue to ProjT Launcher.
 Follow the steps from the [download mods](../download-mods) page, and choose either Forge or Fabric.

 ### <img src="https://avatars0.githubusercontent.com/u/1390178?s=400&v=4" alt="Forge Logo" height="20"> Forge

-Forge does not require any extra steps besides adding the **.jar** for OptiFine into Prism Launcher.
+Forge does not require any extra steps besides adding the **.jar** for OptiFine into ProjT Launcher.

 **NOTE:** Some versions of OptiFine **don't** work on Forge!